Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Even the cards in the case have some order.
 Cards that are ready to use face forward.
 Cards with data I haven’t yet saved to my computer go back in the case facing backward.
 That makes it easy to know which cards I can use next, and which ones I need to download when I get home.

-You could just toss your cards into a pocket in your camera bag.
+You could toss your cards into a pocket in your camera bag.
 I used to do that.
-The problem is that it frustrated the hell out of me when I couldn't find a card in that mess, particularly because I couldn't find some shots that were on it.
-From now on, I use a memory card case.
-What's the point of capturing all of those photos and then not knowing they're safe and easy to find?
+The problem is that it frustrated me when I couldn’t find a card in that mess, particularly because I couldn’t find some shots on it.
+From now on, I will use a memory card case.
+What’s the point of capturing all those photos and not knowing they’re safe and easy to find?

 8: Rocket Blower

-Having a squeeze blower lets you get some dust and debris off your lenses and other gear.
-It's a good idea to do this before cleaning the lens with a microfiber cloth or the lens wipes I mentioned above.
+A squeeze blower lets you get dust and debris off your lenses and other gear.
+It’s a good idea to do this before cleaning the lens with a microfiber cloth or the lens wipes I mentioned above.

-There are plenty of little air blowers on the market, but I like the Rocket Blower for pretty much one reasons.
+There are plenty of little air blowers on the market, but I like the Rocket Blower for pretty much one reason.

 It doesn’t roll away when you set it down.

-That's it.
+That’s it.
 Those fins on the bower bulb allow you to stand it up so it stays put.
-Even if you don't stand it up, the fins keep it from rolling away.
-Other blowers just have an oblong shape that works great for squeezing to blow air, but they absolutely will not stay put when you set it down.
+The fins keep it from rolling away even if you don’t stand it up.
+Other blowers have an oblong shape that works great for squeezing to blow air, but they absolutely will not stay put when you set it down.

 Next thing you know it rolls over into some dirt.
-Then instead of blowing debris away from your lens, it has a fresh payload of dirt to spray all over your lens.
+Then instead of blowing debris away from your lens, it has a fresh payload of dirt to spray all over it.
 Not at all what I want.

 That’s why it’s always a good idea to give these things a couple of squeezes before you aim it at your delicate camera gear.
 Make sure there’s nothing stuck in the end of that tube waiting to come out and ruin your day.